Share This :

 - Say something positive and specific at least three times to each kid during each practice.

-- Talk to each player about off field activities.
-Something like; “Please don’t tell me they served chicken nuggets again in the cafeteria.”
-Let them know you are interested in them off the field as well.
+- Talk to each player about off-field activities.
+Something like, “Please don’t tell me they served chicken nuggets again in the cafeteria.”
+Let them know you are interested in them off the field as well as on.

 - Put the cell phone away!
 That means texting too.
 This is crucial.
 I understand that some coaches are in professions that absolutely rely on instant access, but for the rest of us, we need to leave that distraction in the car or equipment bag.
 I actually coached with a guy that pitched with one hand while he held his cell phone to his ear with the other.
 The kids knew what he cared about.

 - Spend a few minutes at the end of each practice talking to your players about specific ways they can have a positive impact on their families, friends and communities.
 Teaching about leadership, character and other life lessons will pay dividends for years to come.

 Volunteer youth coaches have the unique and important opportunity to show their players that adults can be helpful, caring and trustworthy.
 After all, there’s a good chance that the six-year-old you are coaching will be coaching his own kids one day.
 Be intentional and lead by good example.